 An ongoing project.

 Since moving to Portugal, I began noticing single chairs scattered everywhere.
 Some were separated from restaurant tables and left aside; others were abandoned by fishermen, parking attendants, construction workers, or beachgoers.
-While some chairs seemed to have simply lost their companions, many appeared in unexpected places, like the middle of the street or beneath a tree in a secluded forest.
-Before long, I became so fixated on this phenomenon that it felt like the chairs, in turn, became fixated on me.
-No matter where I went, there would always be another lone chair waiting for me.
+Many chairs appeared in unexpected places, like the middle of the street or beneath a tree in a forest.
+I became so fixated on this phenomenon that it felt like the chairs, in turn, became fixated on me: no matter where I went, there would be another chair waiting for me.

-Amidst it all, I found myself wondering if I could trace a pattern in their stories.
+I started wondering if I could find a pattern in their stories.
 Since I started noticing this in Portugal, I speculated that these lonely chairs might be connected to the country’s culture.
-My interpretation was that, as socially vibrant as the Portuguese are, perhaps they occasionally need a single chair to escape the bustle, to rest and sit quietly with their thoughts.
+My interpretation was that, as socially vibrant as the Portuguese are, perhaps they occasionally need a single chair to escape the bustle, to sit with their thoughts.

-Initially, I linked this idea to the pandemic lockdowns, when, deprived of parties, cinemas, and gatherings, people had to learn how to be alone.
-Metaphorically speaking, we all fear sitting on a lonely chair, and it’s perhaps ironic that COVID forced many of us to do just that.
+As this began in 2020, I linked this idea to the pandemic lockdowns, when, deprived of parties and gatherings, people had to learn how to be alone.
+Metaphorically speaking, we all fear sitting on a lonely chair, and COVID forced many of us to do just that.

-Nowadays, with the world challenged by wars, climate change, and political polarization, we all need moments to sit quietly with ourselves.
-Only then can we confront the most important person we know — ourselves.
+Nowadays, with the world challenged by wars, climate change, and political polarization, we all need moments to sit quietly.
+Only then can we confront the most important person we know – ourselves.
 By finding compassion within, we are better equipped to extend it to the world around us.

 So, please, take a seat.